rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 For this reason, it is recommended to use the `cudf::string_view` class to access these characters for most operations.

-The `string_view.cuh` header also includes some utility methods for reading and writing (`to_char_utf8/from_char_utf8`) individual UTF-8 characters to/from byte arrays.
+The `cudf/strings/detail/utf8.hpp` header also includes some utility methods for reading and writing (`to_char_utf8/from_char_utf8`) individual UTF-8 characters to/from byte arrays.

 ### cudf::lists_column_view and cudf::lists_view